 No, Blincyto isn’t a chemotherapy drug.

-Chemotherapy works differently from monoclonal antibodies.
+Chemotherapy works differently from targeted therapy.
 Chemotherapy affects all cells in the body that are quickly multiplying.
 Cancer cells usually multiply faster than healthy cells, so chemotherapy does destroy cancer cells.
 However, chemotherapy can still affect the healthy cells in the body.
 And this leads to many of the side effects from chemotherapy drugs.

 Does Blincyto treat DLBCL?

-No, Blincyto isn’t currently approved to treat diffuse large B-cell lymphoma (DLBCL).
+No, Blincyto isn’t currently approved by the Food and Drug Administration (FDA) to treat diffuse large B-cell lymphoma (DLBCL).
 This is a type of fast-growing cancer that affects the lymph nodes.
-However, Blincyto may be used off-label for this purpose.
+However, Blincyto may be prescribed off-label for this purpose.
 Off-label drug use means using the drug for a purpose other than what it’s been approved for by the FDA.

-Blincyto is approved to treat a certain type of acute lymphoblastic leukemia (ALL).
-ALL is a type of fast-growing cancer that affects bone marrow.
-This is the spongy tissue inside your bones.
-(For more information, see the “Blincyto uses” section below.)
+Blincyto is approved to treat certain types of acute lymphoblastic leukemia (ALL).
+For more information, see the “Blincyto uses” section below.

 If you have DLBCL and are interested in using Blincyto to treat your condition, talk with your doctor.